 Under no circumstances should campuses or organizations participate in door-to door solicitation, donation campaigns of any kind (examples: formal solicitations, letter campaigns, "can shakes", etc.) nor enter into agreements with solicitation firms.
-Campuses are not allowed under Texas Law to conduct raffles, bingo, and other games of chance.
+The District is not allowed under Texas Law to conduct raffles, bingo, and other games of chance.
+(See PAISD Board Policy FJ (Legal).